It is important to remember why we are doing this.

 Aims of Scouting

 Character development is probably the most recognized of the three.
-When the public thinks of a Boy Scout, hopefully they are picturing a young man who is willing to help others and follows the points of the Boy Scout Oath and Law.
+When the public thinks of a Scout, hopefully they are picturing a young man or woman who is willing to help others and follows the points of the Scout Oath and Law.
 The same should be true for Venturers and Cub Scouts.
 Scouting helps young men and women develop confidence, independence, and skills.
 They adhere to their own religious beliefs while respecting the beliefs of others.
 They are honest and trustworthy.

-The third aim is fitness.
-This includes mental and physical fitness.
+Fitness includes mental and physical fitness.
 This enables them to enjoy full, rich lives.
 Physical fitness is encouraged through sports and outdoor activities.
 Scouts also learn about the importance of eating right and taking care of themselves.
 They promise to stay away from drugs, alcohol, and other substances which can harm themselves or others.
 They strive to do their best in their studies and be mentally alert.
 They learn to think before they act so they can make good decisions.